xuankimtran/docs-1/pages/katalon-studio/docs/handle-webdriver.md

 If you want to use a very old version of your current browser, you might need to downgrade browser's driver.
 Do it manually by downloading a specific version of Browser Drivers and replace WebDriver binaries (project-level) or Replace WebDriver binaries (application-level).

-> Versions of different browser drivers:
+> Versions of browser drivers:
 > - [Chrome Drivers](https://chromedriver.chromium.org/downloads)
 > - [Gecko Drivers](https://firefox-source-docs.mozilla.org/testing/geckodriver/Support.html)
 > - [Internet Explorer](http://selenium-release.storage.googleapis.com/index.html)